Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Critical scaling and conformable derivatives in physical systems

 and all critical exponents derived from it (e.g., $\alpha,\beta$) remain dimensionless.
-Modified Ginzburg-Landau equations incorporating conformable terms remain compatible with thermodynamic scaling laws and unit balance, confirming both mathematical consistency and physical viability.
+Modified Ginzburg-Landau equations incorporating conformable terms remain compatible with thermodynamic scaling laws and unit balance, confirming both mathematical consistency and physical viability {} \citep{Weberszpil2025a}.

 Beyond this formal consistency, the conformable derivative admits a compelling geometric interpretation.
-The operator $D_{T}^{(\mu)}$ effectively deforms the thermal geometry by introducing a temperature-weighted directional response:

-This can be viewed as a curvature in the space of thermal states, analogous to how spacetime curvature in general relativity modifies geodesics.
+The operator $D_{T}^{(\mu)}$ effectively acts as a local deformation of the underlying \emph{thermodynamic geometry}, modifying the metric structure that connects internal energy, entropy, and temperature.
+In this interpretation, variations in the conformable index $\mu$ alter the curvature of the thermodynamic manifold, introducing a temperature-weighted directional response that encodes local nonequilibrium effects.
+This approach resonates with the framework of \emph{geometrical thermodynamics} and the \emph{Quantitative Geometrical Thermodynamics (QGT)} formalism, in which the state space of thermodynamic variables is endowed with a Riemannian metric reflecting energy--entropy conjugacy and fluctuation geometry \citep{Quevedo2008GeometryThermodynamics}.
+This quantity can be viewed as a curvature in the space of thermal states, analogous to how spacetime curvature in general relativity modifies geodesics.
 Here, the thermal evolution is bent by the conformable weighting, making the system's response scale-sensitive.
-This captures phenomena like anomalous diffusion, divergence of correlation length, or emergent power-law scaling near criticality.
+This captures phenomena such as anomalous diffusion, divergence of correlation length, or emergent power-law scaling near criticality.

 Importantly, the framework retains analytical tractability.
-Unlike renormalization group treatments, conformable models yield closed-form or semi-analytic expressions for key observables such as the order parameter $\psi(T)$, London penetration depth $\lambda_{L}(T)$, and heat capacity $C(T)$.
+Unlike renormalization group treatments, conformable models yield closed-form or semi-analytic expressions for key observables such as the order parameter $\psi(T)$, London penetration depth $\lambda_{L}(T)$, and heat capacity $C(T)$, as shown below.
 These expressions are not only dimensionally coherent but also directly fit experimental data.
 In particular, fits to superconducting phase transitions recover expected mean-field exponents such as $\beta\approx1/2$, thereby validating the model's empirical utility.

 In summary, the conformable derivative offers a physically motivated, analytically manageable, and geometrically meaningful framework for modeling critical phenomena.
 It seamlessly bridges classical dynamics, geometric deformation, and fractional scaling, making it a promising tool for exploring universality, non-locality, and thermodynamic complexity in condensed matter systems and beyond.